Faria-Lorin/APCSFinalProject/README.md

 05/29 - I added to the display methods in the Enemy class and Player class, giving the enemies and players different facial characteristics to help distinguish them from each other and also make them look better.

-05/30 - I created a shoot method for player that allows the user to shoot at an enemy in the direction that the player previous moved by holding the spacebar and I added a die method in the Enemy class (called in draw), so that enemies are killed by the bullets.
-I added to the display method to display the bullets and also display the number of lives the player has left using hearts.
+05/30 - I created a shoot method for player that allows the user to shoot at an enemy in the direction that the player previous moved and I added a die method in the Enemy class (called in draw), so that enemies are killed by the bullets.
+I added to the player display method to display the bullets and also display the number of lives the player has left using hearts.

 06/01 - Fixed a bug in the shoot method so that the bullet location is reset to the player location after the bullet hits the wall even if the spacebar is still held.